ckan/ckan/doc/maintaining/datastore.rst

 Fields define the column names and the type of the data in a column.
 A field is defined as follows::

     {
-        "id":    # a string which defines the column name "type":  # the data type for the column
+        "id":  # the column name (required)
+        "type":  # the data type for the column "info": {
+            "label":  # human-readable label for column
+            "notes":  # markdown description of column
+            "type_override":  # type for datapusher to use when importing data ...:  # other user-defined fields
 	}
+    }

-Field **types are optional** and will be guessed by the DataStore from the provided data.
-However, setting the types ensures that future inserts will not fail because of wrong types.
+Field types not provided will be guessed based on the first row of provided data.
+Set the types to ensure that future inserts will not fail because of an incorrectly guessed type.
 See :ref:`valid-types` for details on which types are valid.

+Extra ``"info"`` field values will be stored along with the column. ``"label"``, ``"notes"`` and ``"type_override"`` can be managed from the default Data Dictionary form.
+Additional fields can be stored by customizing the Data Dictionary form or by passing their values to the API directly.

 Example::

     [
         {
-            "id": "foo",
+            "id": "code_number",
-            "type": "int4"
+            "type": "numeric"
         },
         {
-            "id": "bar"
+            "id": "description"
-            # type is optional
+            "type": "text",
+            "info": {
+                "label": "Description",
+                "notes": "A brief usage description for this code", "example": "Used for temporary service interruptions"
+            }
         }
     ]